Dentures

 The average cost of dentures can range from $1,000 to $15,000 or more according to the American Dental Association (ADA).
 Below is a breakdown of the average costs for different types of dentures:

-- Conventional Full Dentures: These dentures replace an entire arch of missing teeth and are typically made from acrylic materials, custom-fitted to your mouth.
+• Conventional Full Dentures: These dentures replace an entire arch of missing teeth and are typically made from acrylic materials, custom-fitted to your mouth.
 The cost ranges from $1,000 to $3,000 per arch.
-If additional procedures like tooth extractions or bone grafting are needed, the cost may increase.

-- Implant-Supported Dentures: These dentures offer better stability by attaching them to dental implants surgically placed in the jawbone.
+• Implant-Supported Dentures: These dentures offer better stability by attaching them to dental implants surgically placed in the jawbone.
 They improve chewing efficiency and prevent bone loss.
 Implant-supported dentures are generally more expensive due to the surgical component.
-Costs can range from $2,000 to $20,000 or more, depending on the number of implants needed and the complexity of the case.
+Costs can range from $2,000 to $20,000 or more.

 Dentures offer a functional and aesthetically pleasing solution for those with missing teeth.
 To get an accurate cost estimate, schedule a consultation with a dentist near you.